 You decide.
 Like I decided to start with — how not to find dates.

-As per this article, Nobel Prize winner Gary Becker, in his paper “A Theory of Marriage” in 1973, imagined society as an immense cocktail party with rational-minded daters searching for the most desirable partner.
+Nobel Prize winner Gary Becker, in his paper “A Theory of Marriage” in 1973, imagined society as an immense cocktail party with rational-minded daters searching for the most desirable partner.
 He predicted that men and women of similar desirability would partner with one another.

 You don’t have to go out of your way to find people.
 You are looking for a like minded person and you would find one doing the same things as you are.